 The Noyce Summer Internship

 The Noyce Summer Internship Program is designed to give students who are considering a teaching career the opportunity to work as a teaching intern.

 Students chosen as Noyce interns will complete an 8 week science/math summer camp internship, volunteering in a program designed for K–12 students and participating in teaching related discussions with fellow interns.

-For more information, please contact Dr. Carolyn M. Viviano, the director of the Noyce program at (310)338-7828, or send a message to Noyce@lmu.edu.
+For more information, please contact the director of the Noyce program, Dr. Carolyn M. Viviano, at 310.338.7828 or firstname.lastname@example.org.